 Wedged between The Hague and Rotterdam, Delft is a beautiful historical town that attracts those seeking a quieter lifestyle with good city connections.
 What are the best parts of town to live in Delft?

-Delft is home to the famous Delft blue earthenware, the acclaimed Delft University of Technology, Johannes ‘Girl-with-a-pearl-earring’ Vermeer, and a beautiful old church full of dead royals.
+Delft is home to the famous Delft blue earthenware, the acclaimed Delft University of Technology, Johannes Vermeer, and a beautiful old church full of dead royals.

 Delft is more than 750 years old and has historically been linked to the Dutch royal family.
 In 1584 William of Orange was shot and killed in Het Prinsenhof.

 Now a museum, the bullet holes are still visible.
 Over the years, they have more than tripled in size because of all the visitors who felt the need to stick their fingers in them.

 William, like most of the royal family, lies buried in the crypt of the Nieuwe Kerk which stands majestically in the heart of Delft’s historic city centre.